Bird Nuisance

 Don't attract them

 Feeding birds in gardens is widespread and is valuable in conserving garden bird numbers, particularly in the winter months.
 It also gives pleasure to many to see birds feeding in their garden.
 The RSPB recommend that fresh water and shelter are necessary in the winter to help birds.
-However, the numbers of rats and mice in built up areas is on the increase.
-Unsuitable or excessive bird feeding methods contribute to this rise.
+However, when feeding birds you need to be mindful that rats and mice are also present in most areas.
+Unsuitable or excessive bird feeding methods may support this problem in some locations.
 Excessive or careless bird feeding can also cause noise and fouling problems for neighbours, particularly where larger birds such as pigeons, crows, magpies or seagulls are attracted.
 The larger birds will sometimes discourage the smaller birds from feeding.
-Most people would be horrified to think they were attracting rats and mice to their gardens or causing problems for neighbours.
-For more information, see Information Sheet PH08: Bird Feeding Without Problems [52KB] .
+For more information, see Information Sheet PH08: Bird Feeding Without Problems (PDF, 52 KB)(opens new window).

 Those affected by nuisance bird feeding may take private legal action.
 For more information, see Statutory Nuisance law.